Bouvet-deler/rag-workshop/workshop/README.md

-# RAG Workshop - Build Your Own Retrieval-Augmented Generation System
+# RAG Workshop - Build Your Own Retrieval-Augmented Generation System (C# / .NET)

 Welcome to the RAG Workshop!
 In this hands-on workshop, you'll build a complete RAG (Retrieval-Augmented Generation) application from scratch that can:
 - 📄 **Ingest PDF documents** and extract their content